moonlumen/Futurafox/README.md

 # Installation
 Copy the chrome folder and user.js file into your Firefox profile directory.
 To find your profile directory, go to about:support or about:profiles.
 If you need a specific Firefox version, look in the releases.

-If you have an existing user.js, paste Edgefox's user.js contents at the end
+If you have an existing user.js, paste Futurafox's user.js contents at the end

 # Credits
 * [MrOtherGuy's firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks), used for curved tabs